MikeMitterer/dryice/README.md

 # DryIce (built mirrors / reflectable)
 > Lightweight dependency injection framework for Dart.

 ## Built mirrors / reflectable
-> This branch is in a very early stage but if you want to try it:
+> This branch is in a very early stage and works only with Dart 2.x but if you want to try it:
 ```dartlang
 git clone -b reflectable git@github.com:MikeMitterer/dryice.git reflectable
 cd reflectable